 Pay-As-You-Earn (PAYE) Plan

-Revised Pay As You Earn Repayment (REPAYE) Plan
+Formerly the Revised Pay As You Earn Repayment (REPAYE) Plan

 Under these plans, your payment amount fluctuates based on how much money you’re earning.
 You’ll pay for 20–25 years on the plan.
 After that time, any outstanding balance will be forgiven.